maxcrees/tbl.typ/tbl.typ

   // "cell-widths" below.
   let cols = ()

   // Manually specified vertical and horizontal lines.
-These are
+These are arrays
-  // arrays of tablex.vlinex and tablex.hlinex.
-The latter also keeps
+  // of tbl-vline and table.hline.
+The latter also helps keeps track of
-  // track of how many lines of input in the txt-data have been
+  // how many lines of input in the txt-data have been ignored so that
-  // ignored so that we can still properly map each table row into the
+  // we can still properly map each table row into the correct entry in
+  // "specs" above. tbl-vline will be realized into table.vline right
-  // correct entry in "specs" above. let vlines = () let hlines = ()
+  // before the table is laid out. let vlines = () let hlines = ()